HumanCapitalAnalysis/labor_economics/README.md

 #### [Dynamic model of human capital accumulation](https://github.com/HumanCapitalAnalysis/labor-economics/blob/master/lectures/05-dynamic-model/slides.pdf)

 We also study the seminal paper on the career decision of young men in [Keane & Wolpin (1997)](https://github.com/HumanCapitalAnalysis/talks/blob/master/seminal-papers/04-Keane-al-1997/slides.pdf).
 We explore the capabilities of the [``respy`` package](http://respy.readthedocs.io) to estimate the model presented there.

+## Tutorials <a name="tutorials"></a>

+We revisit the material of the course in tutorial.
+Please prepare for our review session using the questions posted [here](https://github.com/HumanCapitalAnalysis/labor-economics/blob/master/lectures/99-tutorial/slides.pdf)

 ## Readings <a name="readings"></a>